Robert Woods

 Robert Woods Bio

-Robert Thomas Woods (born April 10, 1992) is an American professional football wide receiver.
-He played college football for the University of Southern California Trojans, earning consensus All-American honors in 2011.
-He was selected by the Buffalo Bills in the second round of the 2013 NFL Draft.
-He signed with the Los Angeles Rams in 2017, winning Super Bowl LVI.
-He also played for the Tennessee Titans and currently plays for the Houston Texans.
+Robert Thomas Woods (born April 10, 1992) is an American former professional football wide receiver who played 12 seasons in the National Football League (NFL).
+A consensus All-American at the University of Southern California, he was selected by the Buffalo Bills in the second round of the 2013 NFL Draft.
+Woods later won Super Bowl LVI as a member of the Los Angeles Rams and currently serves as an assistant wide receivers coach for the Rams.

 Early Life and Background